TechnicalPursuit/TIBET-Examples/pizza/README.md

 ## Client/Server

-Connecting the client and server is the last topic we'll cover.
+Connecting the client and server is the last topic covered.

 Order initiation is handled by the `APP.pizza.Application` instance's `SendOrder` handler, typically triggered by the `Order Now` button.